 Kosovo ex-PM arrested in France on Serbian warrant

+There are 2 comments on the Channelnewsasia.com story from Wednesday Jan 4, titled Kosovo ex-PM arrested in France on Serbian warrant.
+In it, Channelnewsasia.com reports that:

-News selected on topics and regions - oil and gas, business, politics, IT, the South Caucasus, the Caspian Sea region, Central Asia Ranking of the Azerbaijani banking sector French police on Wednesday arrested former Kosovo prime minister Ramush Haradinaj, a guerrilla commander during the 1998-99 Kosovo war, on a Serbian arrest warrant, French police sources and Kosovo's Foreign Ministry said, Reuters reported.
-Serbia considers Haradinaj a war criminal for his role in leading a guerrilla insurgency in its former southern province of Kosovo, which declared independence with Western backing in 2008.
+French police on Wednesday arrested former Kosovo prime minister Ramush Haradinaj, a guerrilla commander during the 1998-99 Kosovo war, on a Serbian arrest warrant, French police sources and Kosovo's Foreign Ministry said.
+Ramush Haradinaj speaks during an interview with Reuters at the AAK headquarters in Pristina December 4, 2012.

 |Title